ClayWunder/VMs-Networking/README.md

 </p>
 <p>
-Return to VM1 and use Windows Powershell (or Terminal) to ping VM2's private IP address.
+Return to VM1 and use Windows PowerShell (or Terminal) to ping VM2's private IP address.
 Observe ICMP traffic between VM1 (10.0.0.4) and VM2 (10.0.0.5) in Wireshark.
 </p>
 <br />